-OXPHOS analysis is based on the study of mitochondrial preparations complementary to bioenergetic investigations of intact cells and organisms-from animal models to healthy persons or patients.
+OXPHOS analysis is based on the study of mitochondrial preparations compared to bioenergetic investigations of intact cells and organisms-from animal modern to bioenergetic investigations of intact cells and organisms-from animal modern to bioenergetic investigations of patients.
 Metabolic fluxes measured in defined coupling and pathway control states provide insights into the meaning of cellular and organismic respiration.
-An O2 flux balance scheme illustrates the relationships and general definitions (Box 3).
+An O2 flux balance scheme illustrates the relationships and general definitions (Figures 1 and 2).